Yersiniosis: Chromosome

 Sone virulence factors are contained within the organisms chromosome.
 These include invasin (InvA), a polypeptide which allows the organism to directly bind integrins, facilitating its entry into host M cells.
 Y. enterocolitica contains an enterotoxin, Yst, which plays a crucial role in inducing diarrhea by activating guanylate cyclase and increasing the amount of cyclic guanosine monophosphate (cGMP) within intestinal cells.
 The presence of Yersinia modulator (YmoA) protein enables the organism to regulate the production of other virulence proteins.
 Mucoid yersinia factor (MyfA) is a protein through to facilitate adhesion and plays a critical role at the start of infection.
 Finally, the attachment invasion locus (Ali) is another protein that helps mediate attachment and provides resistance to immune components of the host organism.

 Pathophysiology

-Following ingestion of contaminated sources, Y. enterocolitica travels through the small intestine into the terminal ileum of the body, where is attaches to M cells.
+Following ingestion of contaminated sources, Y. enterocolitica travels through the small intestine into the terminal ileum of the body, where it attaches to M cells.
 Using virulence proteins such as YadA, InvA and Ali the organism is able to attach and invade the cell.
-After penetration the epithelium, Yersinia propagates within the Peyers patches. eventually spreading out to other organs within the region.
+After penetration of the epithelium, Yersinia propagates within the Peyers patches. eventually spreading out to other organs within the region.
 Of note, Yersinia requires iron as a growth factor, however, its inability to chelate iron has allowed the bacteria to develop methods of obtaining it from its environment.
 As such, conditions such as hemochromatosis or patients with elevated levels of iron may experience a more severe course.